 Subtitling is almost always about summarising more than translating.
-Summarising, contrary to popular belief, does not involve changing the message or leaving out information.
+Subtitling services include summarising, contrary to popular belief, does not involve changing the message or leaving out information.
 It enables us to read the subtitles comfortably, almost without noticing, and thus understand the content and enjoy the image at the same time.
 One of the main tasks of the professional subtitling editor is to extract important information and recognise which content is inessential and can, as a result, be left out.

 - Linguistic mistakes.